stevepur/Kepler-RaDex2Pix/README.md

 ### Initializer:

-.raDec2PixClass(dataDir): dataDir is the relative path to the raDec2PixDir directory, containing the data files required by raDec2Pix.
+.raDec2PixClass(dataDir): dataDir is the path to the raDec2PixDir directory, containing the data files required by raDec2Pix.

 ### Function that maps RA and DEC to pixel position at a given time: